Jerry Hairston Jr.

 Jerry Wayne Hairston Jr. (born May 29, 1976) is an American former professional baseball infielder and outfielder.
 He played 16 seasons in Major League Baseball (MLB) for the Baltimore Orioles, Chicago Cubs, Texas Rangers, Cincinnati Reds, New York Yankees, San Diego Padres, Washington Nationals, Milwaukee Brewers, and Los Angeles Dodgers.
 He played every position except pitcher and catcher during his baseball career.
 He is the grandson of former major leaguer Sam Hairston, the son of former major leaguer Jerry Hairston Sr., and the brother of Scott Hairston.
-He helped the Yankees win the 2009 World Series, beating the Philadelphia Phillies, giving him his only World Series title.

-High school and college
+Early life and college

-In High School, he was a two-time All-State selection at Naperville North High School in baseball and an all-area selection in basketball.
+Hairston attended Naperville North High School in Illinois, and was a two-time All-State selection in baseball and an all-area selection in basketball.
 He was drafted in the 42nd round of the 1995 Major League Baseball draft by the Baltimore Orioles but chose instead to go to college.

 Hairston played college ball at Southern Illinois University in 1996 and 1997, where he batted .360 for his career and was the Missouri Valley Conference Freshman of the Year in 1996.
 In both years he played collegiate summer baseball in the Cape Cod Baseball League, playing for the Bourne Braves in 1996, and the Wareham Gatemen in 1997.
-He was later inducted as a member of the Southern Illinois Baseball Hall of Fame.
+In 2009, he was inducted as a member of the Saluki Hall of Fame.

 Professional career

 Baltimore Orioles

 Hairston was drafted in the 11th round of the 1997 Major League Baseball draft by the Baltimore Orioles.
-He made his professional debut in 1997 with the rookie-league Bluefield Orioles, where he hit .330 in 59 games.
-In 1998, he made a fast rise up the farm system, starting in A with the Frederick Keys, where he played in 80 games and hit .302, then he was promoted to the AA Bowie Baysox, where he hit .326 in 55 games and received a September promotion to the Major Leagues.
+He made his professional debut as a shortstop in 1997 with the rookie-league Bluefield Orioles, where he hit .330 in 59 games.
+In 1998, he made a fast rise up the farm system and moved to second base.
+Starting in High-A with the Frederick Keys, he hit .302 in 80 games.
+He was promoted to the AA Bowie Baysox, where he hit .326 in 55 games.
+He was promoted to the majors and made his major league debut with the Orioles on September 11, 1998, against the Anaheim Angels.
+He appeared in seven games that year, serving primarily as a pinch runner or late-inning defensive replacement.

-He made his major league debut with the Orioles on September 11, 1998 against the Anaheim Angels at second base, he was hitless in three at-bats in that game.
-He appeared in a total of 7 games in 1998, primarily as a pinch runner or late inning defensive replacement, and did not get a hit in 7 at-bats.
-In 1999 and 2000, he split his time between the AAA Rochester Red Wings and the Orioles.
-He recorded his first Major League hit on June 27, 1999 off of New York Yankees pitcher Orlando Hernández and his first home run came off of Joey Hamilton of the Toronto Blue Jays on July 1, 1999.
-He had fairly regular playing time with the Orioles in 2001 and 2002 and was used more as a utility player in 2003 and 2004.

-In his seven seasons with Baltimore, he played in 558 games, batting .261.